ishaqBBC/blog/blog/content/blog/2025-25-07-aws-99-cli-profiles.md

 output = json
 ```

-This works fine—until you need to access a second AWS account.
+This works fine  until you need to access a second AWS account.
 Overwriting the default every time is not only inefficient, but error-prone.

 ### Named Profiles